amd/Quark/docs/source/onnx/accuracy_algorithms/cle.rst

 Arguments
 ---------

 - **include_cle**: (Boolean) This parameter is a flag that determines whether to optimize the models using CrossLayerEqualization; it can improve the accuracy of some models.
-The default is False.
+The default is True.

 - **extra_options**: (Dictionary or None) Contains key-value pairs for various options in different cases.
 Options related to CLE are: